Knee Arthroscopy Negligence Claims

 Because arthroscopy is so effective in the diagnosis and management of knee problems, it has become the most common way to diagnose and treat knee problems.
 Compared to the older methods of treating knee injuries, arthroscopy has fewer complications with less chance of infection and blood loss when compared to open knee surgery.
 According to research specialists in sports medicine, there are more than four million arthroscopies performed throughout the world every year.

 When doing arthroscopy, tiny incisions are made around the knee.
 The first thing introduced into the knee joint is the camera.
-The orthopaedist can see what damage may be occurring within the joint itself.
+The orthopaedic surgeon can see what damage may be occurring within the joint itself.
 The image is projected on a TV monitor in high definition so everything can be seen clearly.

 Other incisions make room for surgical instruments within the joint.
 Damaged cartilage can be trimmed and tendons can be repaired.